OneKeyHQ/firmware/docs/common/communication/bitcoin-signing.md

 # Bitcoin signing flow

-The Bitcoin signing process is one of the most complicated workflows in the Trezor codebase.
-This is because Trezor cannot store arbitrarily large transactions in memory, so both the input data and the results must be sent in chunks.
+The Bitcoin signing process is one of the most complicated workflows in the Onekey codebase.
+This is because Onekey cannot store arbitrarily large transactions in memory, so both the input data and the results must be sent in chunks.
 The Protobuf messages cannot fully encode the data pertaining to a single transaction; instead, the data is spread out over multiple messages.